2024-03-26 21:30:00

 The name Aigul is popular in the North Caucasus.
 And it is also worn by one of the heroines of the recent Russian hit – the series “The Boy’s Word.
 Blood on the asphalt.”
 Schoolgirl Aigul, played by young actress Anna Peresild, in the story falls in love with a member of the “Universam” group and the younger brother of the gang leader.
 The head coach of the Russian national team, Valery Karpin, admitted in an interview with Sport24 that the scene of Aigul’s death made him cry.

 According to the label, “Aigul” cost 15 kopecks and was stored for no more than seven days.
-Unfortunately, apart from the label, we have not received any information about this soda: what was included in its composition, what its taste was.
+Unfortunately, apart from the label, we have not received any information regarding this soda: what was included in its composition, what its taste was.
 However, the presence of the label proves that the Aigul drink really existed in the USSR.
 If you have tried it, tell us in the comments what “Aigul” tasted like!

-More about unusual drinks in the USSR
+More regarding unusual drinks in the USSR

 ⚽ This one test Only true fans of the Russian national team pass without errors.
 Do you consider yourself like that?
 Prove it! ⬇️